 |Materials:||How to submit:|

 |Graduate Program Additional Material - Awards and Activities||

 If you feel the awards you have received and the activities in which you have participated have been adequately stated elsewhere in your application, you do not need to upload a document in this section.

-We require one statement of purpose (Statement #1) to be submitted to your application.
-There is an option to add an Extenuating Circumstance document under this category.
+We require one personal statement (Statement #1) to be submitted to your application.
+There are options to add additional statements under this category.